warren-bank/mirror-XMail-mail-server/docs/Readme.txt

 PORTING STATUS

-    Right now the Linux and NT ports are stable, while the Solaris and FreeBSD ones have not been tested as well as the previous OSs.
+    Right now the Linux and NT ports are stable, while the Solaris, FreeBSD and OpenBSD ones have not been tested as well as the previous OSs.

 REQUIREMENTS